How to Wash a Vehicle with Microfiber Cloths

 September 5, 2013

 Whether you’re dealing with your car’s wheel rims, plush leather upholstery or tinted windshield, you will most likely be reaching for a microfiber cloth to do the job.
 Microfiber technology has kept pace with the developments in automobile detailing, providing professional and do-it-yourself detailers alike with a reliable and scratch-free cloth that can tackle just about any car cleaning chore.
 Indeed, almost anyone is nowadays able to wash a vehicle with microfiber cloths!

 Microfiber cloths are the car wash cloth types best known for their tough yet gentle cleaning action.
-They come in really handy when you want to take out stains or remove dirt, without scratching or damaging the material beneath.
+They come in really handy when you want to take stains out or remove dirt without scratching or damaging the material beneath.

-This is a type of synthetic knit fiber made up of very small threads that are soft yet strong.
-The fibers are small and dense, so they can get into the tiniest crevices to lift dirt particles off of any material.
-The result is a fabric that is resilient, highly absorbent, and washable—a cleaning cloth that can take on just about any kind of dirt and grime you can find on your car.
+This is a type of synthetic knit fiber consisting of very small soft, yet strong threads.
+The fibers are small and dense.
+Thus, they can get into the tiniest crevices to lift dirt particles off of any material.
+The result is a fabric that is resilient, highly absorbent, and washable.
+This cleaning cloth can take on just about any kind of dirt and grime you can find on your car.
 Best of all, it will do it without causing the least bit of harm to the surface.
 It is absolutely lint-free and will not leave behind any swirl marks as you dry your car after a full wash-and-detail cycle at home.
-Even the professionals use only microfiber cloths for all their car cleaning procedures, mainly because it is the gentlest yet effective cleaning cloth available today.
+Even the professionals use only microfiber cloths for all their car cleaning procedures.
+It is the gentlest, yet most effective cleaning cloth available today.

-Differences in Microfiber Clothes
+Differences in Microfiber Cloths

 There’s a multitude of microfiber cloth uses when detailing your car.
 A large 80/20 polymer-polyamide cloth is your best friend for all-around cleaning.
-A waffle weave microfiber cloth is best for drying your vehicle because it absorbs water quickly and easily without becoming too heavy to wipe.
+A waffle weave microfiber cloth is best for drying your vehicle.
+It absorbs water quickly and easily without becoming too heavy to wipe.
 Remember to wring your cloth repeatedly as you work on the vehicle to efficiently get rid of the excess moisture.
-Small, plush towels about the size of your hand are best for final buffing because they reduce your elbow strain.
+Small, plush towels about the size of your hand are best for final buffing.
+They reduce your elbow strain.